Owen Llewellyn describes how the genius of James Watt and the skill of Brixton millers contributed to the production of high-quality flour

 The centrifugal governor we see in the mill today was a relative newcomer in the early 19th century.
 Invented by Christian Huygens in the 17th century, the design was developed in the 1780s by renowned scientist and inventor James Watt and incorporated into many industrial applications.

-Its purpose in a windmill was to regulate the separation of the millstones to avoid friction when a high wind on the sails was turning the running stone too fast.
+Its purpose in a windmill was to regulate the separation of the millstones to avoid friction when a high wind on the sails was turning the runner stone too fast.

 A miller would perform this task by adjusting a screw on the gear attached to the governor, which would then automatically tenter the stones as the speed of the runner stone responded to the rise and fall of the wind.